 Testosterone is a hormone that plays a role in maintaining muscle mass, bone density, and red blood cell levels.

 After the age of 30, testosterone production gradually declines.
-That’s why many gym enthusiasts decide to take steroids in order to increase their levels.
+That’s why many gym enthusiasts decide to take steroids to increase their levels.
 However, there is a major difference between these two terms.

 Recently, I’ve teamed up with an endocrinologist to determine the distinction between testosterone and steroids so that there’s no confusion about what your body exactly needs.